Automated Explanation Selection for Scientific Discovery: Automated Reasoning for Explainability

 Nevertheless, efficient formal explainers for tree ensembles have been developed, one based on recent SMT and one based on recent MaxSAT approaches.
 In terms of runtime, both exact approaches outperform even the heuristic explainer Anchor~\cite{Ignatiev:2022:TreeEnsemblesMaxSAT}.
-An important property of AXps and CXps is that they are dual to each other, i.e.~contrastive explanations are minimal hitting sets of abductive explanations and vice versa~\cite{Ignatiev:2020:c2a}.
-Thus, AXp/CXp enumeration here is closely related to the well-studied enumeration problems of Minimum Unsatisfiable Subsets (MUS) and Minimum Correction Sets (MCS) in formal logic which are known to be $\Sigma^P_2$-complete~\cite{JMS:2020:InconsistentF}.
+An important property of AXps and CXps is their duality, i.e.,~contrastive explanations are minimal hitting sets of abductive explanations and vice versa~\cite{Ignatiev:2020:c2a}.
+Thus, AXp/CXp enumeration is closely related to the well-studied enumeration problems of Minimum Unsatisfiable Subsets (MUS) and Minimum Correction Sets (MCS) in formal logic which is $\Sigma^P_2$-hard~\cite{JMS:2020:InconsistentF}.
 The state-of-the-art formal explanation enumeration algorithm for decision lists is one that exploits this duality, analogous to the generic MARCO algorithm for MUS/MCS enumeration~\cite{Ignatiev:2021:DLs,Liffiton:2016:FastMUS}.

 Ensemble learning is a popular approach to improve the accuracy of ML models by combining multiple weak models into a single strong model~\cite{Hastie:2009:ESL}.
 Tree ensembles, such as random forests and gradient boosting machines, are well-known examples of ensemble learning methods in which the weak models are decision trees.
 Tree ensembles achieve high model accuracy with a minimal number of hyperparameters, and their generalization performance is robust even in high-dimensional feature spaces due to randomization in the training process and the combination of many decision trees with limited depth.
 Although tree ensembles are formed from a large number of intrinsically interpretable decision trees, they themselves are \emph{not} intrinsically interpretable.